What Does Direct Patient Care Mean in Healthcare?

 At Mosaic Medicine Clinic, we’ve seen firsthand how direct patient care meaning has shifted from a niche concept to a practical solution for frustrated patients.
 This model cuts through the complexity of traditional healthcare and puts your health back in focus.

-What Direct Patient Care Actually Means
+How Does Direct Patient Care Differ from Traditional Healthcare: What It Actually Means

 Direct patient care is hands-on healthcare where a physician spends real time with you, not billing your insurance company for every minute.
 Your doctor takes your blood pressure, reviews your medical history in depth, and discusses treatment options without rushing to see the next patient.
 This differs fundamentally from the fee-for-service model that dominates American healthcare, where doctors earn money based on how many patients they see and how many tests they order.
 In direct patient care, your physician’s income comes from your membership fee, not from procedures or referrals.
 According to the American Academy of Family Physicians, the average direct primary care practice maintains a patient panel of around 413 patients, compared to the 2,000-plus patients traditional primary care doctors manage.
 This smaller panel size means your doctor actually knows your health history, your family situation, and your health goals.

-What Your Membership Actually Covers
+What Primary Care Services Your Membership Actually Covers

 Key statistics showing access and outcomes in direct primary care in the United States - direct patient care meaning